PlantEcoGenomicsLab/S.tombeanensis-genome/README.md

 New assembly metrics were calculated with [`assemblathon_removed_organelles.sh`](Organelle%20Assembly/assemblathon_removed_organelles.sh) to confirm consistency.
 These steps ensured that the filtered genome remained high-quality and suitable for downstream analyses.

 ## Purge Haplotigs
-To remove redundant sequences and resolve heterozygous regions, we used [`purge_haplotigs.sh`](Purge%20Haplotigs/purge_haplotigs.sh) This tool identifies and eliminates haplotigs (contigs representing alternative haplotypes) based on read depth and sequence similarity.
-The result is a refined assembly containing only the primary haplotype, suitable for downstream analyses such as annotation.
+We removed redundant sequences and resolved heterozygous regions using [`purge_haplotigs.sh`](Purge%20Haplotigs).
+This tool identifies haplotigs (contigs representing alternative haplotypes) based on read depth and sequence similarity.
+The resulting assembly includes only the primary haplotype and is suitable for downstream analyses such as annotation.

 ## Final Validation
-To evaluate the final assembly, we used [`busco_curated.sh`](Final%20Validation/busco_curated.sh) to assess genome completeness, [`assemblathon_curated.sh`](Final%20Validation/assemblathon_curated.sh) to calculate various assembly quality metrics and [`merqury.sh`](Final%20Validation/merqury.sh) to evaluate the accuracy of the assembly by comparing it to the expected k-mer distribution.
+To evaluate the final assembly, we used [`busco_curated.sh`](Final%20Validation/busco_curated.sh) to assess genome completeness, [`assemblathon_curated.sh`](Final%20Validation/assemblathon_curated.sh) to calculate quality metrics and [`merqury.sh`](Final%20Validation/merqury.sh) to assess base-level accuracy by comparing the assembly to the expected k-mer distribution.

-For consistency with the Saxifraga tombeanensis genome validation steps, we performed an additional run of [`blobtools_curated.sh`](Final%20Validation/blobtools_curated.sh) using updated coverage data from [`minimap2_curated.sh`](Final%20Validation/minimap2_curated.sh) and updated hits file [`diamond_curated.sh`](Final%20Validation/diamond_curated.sh).
+To ensure consistency with previous validation steps,  we performed an additional run of [`blobtools_curated.sh`](Final%20Validation/blobtools_curated.sh) using updated coverage data from [`minimap2_curated.sh`](Final%20Validation/minimap2_curated.sh) and updated hits file [`diamond_curated.sh`](Final%20Validation/diamond_curated.sh).

 ##  Annotation

 ### Masking
-To prepare the genome for annotation with BRAKER3, we performed soft masking on the assembly by converting repetitive regions into lowercase letters.
-This step, implemented in the [`masking.sh`](Annotation/masking.sh), helps prevent repetitive elements from interfering with the gene prediction process.
+Before annotation with BRAKER3, we soft-masked the assembly by converting repetitive regions into lowercase letters using [`masking.sh`](Annotation/masking.sh).
+This step helps prevent repetitive elements from interfering with gene prediction.